ksopyla/pytorch_neural_networks/README.md

 There are few popular neural network architecture which I teach on workshops or bootcamps like: feedforward, convolutional and recurrent.

 In this tutorial we build:
-* Feedforward neural network with one hidden layer for CIFAR-10 classification
+* Single layer fully connected neural network for CIFAR-10 classification.
-* Feedforward neural network with three hidden layers for CIFAR-10 classification
+* Feedforward neural network with three hidden layers for CIFAR-10 classification with ReLu activation
-* Convolutional neural network for CIFAR-10 classification
+* [Convolutional neural network](https://en.wikipedia.org/wiki/Convolutional_neural_network) for CIFAR-10 with 3 convolution layer with and fully connected output layer, as activation we use ReLu
-* LSTM recurrent neural network for counting chars in long text
+* (todo) LSTM recurrent neural network for counting chars in long text
-* LSTM recurrent neural network for IMDB sentiment analisys with torchtext
+* (todo) LSTM recurrent neural network for IMDB sentiment analisys with torchtext

 ## Prerequistis